Non-stop flights to Seoul (ICN)

 Korean Air (SkyTeam) has a significant network of flights from Europe to Seoul.

-Asiana Airlines (Star Alliance): year-round flights from Frankfurt (FRA), London Heathrow (LHR), Rome (Fiumicino) (FCO), Barcelona (BCN) and Paris (CDG).
+Asiana Airlines (Star Alliance): year-round flights from Frankfurt (FRA), London Heathrow (LHR), Rome (Fiumicino) (FCO), seasonal flights from Venice Marco Polo (VCE), year-round flights from Barcelona (BCN), seasonal flights from Athens (ATH) and year-round flights from Paris (CDG).

 Lufthansa (Star Alliance): year-round flights from Frankfurt (FRA) and Munich (MUC).

-LOT (Star Alliance): year-round flights from Budapest (BUD) and Warsaw (WAW).
+LOT (Star Alliance): year-round flights from Budapest (BUD), Warsaw (WAW) and Wrocław (WRO).

 Finnair (Oneworld): year-round flights from Helsinki (HEL).